CS5001-khoury/FlightCounter/instructions/README.md

 * [flights.dat](../data/flights.dat) - This is a very large file of flights from 2015.
 It 1,048,574 different flights!
 * [flights10.dat](../data/flights10.dat) - This a much smaller file of flights from 2015.
 It contains 10 different flights.
 It was built by running the following command in linux/mac: `shuf -n 10 flights.dat > flights10.dat`.
 The `shuf` command randomly samples lines from a file.
 * [flights100.dat](../data/flights100.dat) - This is another file you can use for testing counting your flights.
+* [Tests](../tests/) - Contains default unit tests and files to help with testing.
+You will add to this directory.

 ### flight_counter.py